Key Dates 2016

 A panel of multi-disciplinary scientists will review all applications.
 The top 20 applications selected by this panel will be forwarded for final review and selection for interview by the Jury Panel.
 Both panels will shortlist candidates for interview based on equal weighting given to:

 • Intellectual Merit of Candidate

 Taking into account academic records, ability to plan and conduct research, ability to interpret and communicate research findings, evidence of originality, initiative and productivity, and strong recommendation in reference letters.

 • Clearly Articulated Research Proposal

 Taking into account the relevance of the research and its impact, the originality of the research proposal, and whether it is presented in a clear and compelling way.

 • How The Fellowship Will Enhance The Candidate's Career and/or Assist With a Successful Return to Scientific Career

 Taking into account whether the candidate has made a convincing case for the difference that this flexible fellowship will make to her

-2016 Fellowship Interviews and Awards Ceremony will be held in London on 22nd June 2016.
+2017 Fellowship Interviews and Awards Ceremony will be held in London on 3rd and 4th May 2017.
 Successful candidates must take up the Fellowship within 6 months of the announcement of the award.
 The offer will otherwise lapse.
 Only in exceptional circumstances will a later start date be considered.

 If you have any questions about the Fellowships, please contact us.